 Types of Solar Panels

-Exploring each one of them will help you decide which one best fits your home or business.
+Exploring them will help you decide which best fits your home or business.

 1. Solar Roof Shingles

-Solar roof shingles are a type of solar panel that is designed to look like regular roof shingles.
+Solar roof shingles are a type of solar panel designed to look like regular roof shingles.
 They are made up of small solar cells that convert sunlight into electricity.
-Solar roof shingles can be installed on top of an existing roof, or they can be used as the primary roofing material.
+Solar roof shingles can be installed on top of an existing roof or used as the primary roofing material.

 These solar panels have been around for decades.
-Many homeowners choose to install them on their homes because of their aesthetic appeal and durability.
+Many homeowners choose to install them in their homes because of their aesthetic appeal and durability.

 2. Monocrystalline Solar Panels